-Refer to Section 18 - Drainage Manhole Frames and Covers for Specifications for manholes frames, covers, grates and associates cast metal products for usage in the drainage system.
+Refer to Section 18 - Drainage Maintenance Hole Frames and Covers for specifications for maintenance holes frames, covers, grates, and associates cast metal products for usage in the drainage system.

-Cast-in-place concrete: to Sections 29- Concrete for Water and Drainage Structures.
+Cast-in-place concrete shall conform to Sections 29 - Concrete for Water and Drainage Structures.

-17.2.2 Pre-Cast Manhole and Catch Basin Sections
+17.2.2 Precast Maintenance Hole and Catch Basin Sections

-- .1 Pre-cast manhole sections, catch basins, adjusting neck rings and manhole steps shall conform to CAN/CSA-A257.4 and be manufactured using Type HS High sulphate-resistant hydraulic cement.
-All manhole sections shall have flexible watertight joints using flexible joint sealants.
-All preformed flexible joint sealants shall meet ASTM C990, Section 6.2.1, Butyl rubber sealants and contain 50% min Butyl rubber (hydrocarbon blends), % by weight. - .2 Manhole joints shall meet requirements of CAN/CSA-A257.3. - .3 All pre-cast units shall be marked with manufacturer's identification, date of casting, type of cement and CSA Standard. - .4 All pipe-to-structure connections shall meet the physical property and performance requirements of ASTM C923.
-In addition, all mechanical devices, including castings, bolt assemblies and take up clamps shall be constructed of 300 series stainless and use no plastic or plastic parts.
+- .1 Precast maintenance holes, catch basins, adjusting neck rings, and maintenance hole steps shall conform to CAN/CSA-A257.4 and be manufactured using Type HS High sulphate-resistant hydraulic cement.
+All maintenance hole sections shall have flexible watertight durable joints. - .2 All maintenance hole joints shall meet requirements of CAN/CSA-A257.3.
+All rubber gaskets shall meet the requirements listed in Table 1 "Physical requirements for rubber gaskets" in the latest CAN/CSA A257.3.

+- .3 All precast units shall be marked with manufacturer's identification, date of casting, type of cement, and CAN/CSA Standard. - .4 All pipe-to-structure resilient connectors shall meet the physical property and performance requirements of ASTM C923.
+In addition, all mechanical devices, including expansion rings, tension bends, castings, bolt assemblies, and take up clamps shall be constructed of 300 series stainless steel and use no plastic or plastic parts.
+The connection shall ensure durability, strength, resistance to corrosion, and have properties that will ensure continued resistance to leakage.